Treason Act 1842: Section 3

 This section is also still in force, and provides that section 2 does not affect the penalty for treason.
-However, although under the Treason Act 1795 many kinds of assault on the monarch were treason, that Act was repealed by the Crime and Disorder Act 1998.
-Under the present law, in Great Britain the only act against the monarch's person that constitutes treason is to "compass or imagine" (Law French: compasser ou ymaginer) the monarch's death.
+However, although under the Treason Act 1795 many kinds of assault on the monarch were treason, that act was repealed by the Crime and Disorder Act 1998.
+Under the present law – the Treason Act 1351 – in Great Britain the only act against the monarch's person that constitutes treason is to "compass or imagine" (Law French: compasser ou ymaginer) the monarch's death.
 Consequently, assaulting the monarch is only treason if it proves that state of mind.

-In Northern Ireland intending or causing "any bodily harm" to the King remains treason under the Treason Act (Ireland) 1537.
-The 1351 Act also extends to Northern Ireland.
+In Northern Ireland intending or causing "any bodily harm" to the King remains treason under the Treason Act (Ireland) 1537 (28 Hen.
+8. c.
+7 (I)).
+The 1351 act also extends to Northern Ireland.